 And another thing, if you know someone who has been subpoenaed to testify in a case involving domestic violence charges, do not under any circumstances try to dissuade them from following the directions on the subpoena.
 If there’s any question as to whether or not they are required to comply with the subpoena, they should contact a qualified criminal defense attorney for advice.

-Finally, this is my criminal defense blog, so of course I’m going to say this: If you or a loved one is facing domestic violence charges in Los Angeles or anywhere in California and need to speak with a qualified criminal defense attorney, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+Finally, this is my criminal defense blog, so of course I’m going to say this: If you or a loved one is facing domestic violence charges in Los Angeles or anywhere in California and need to speak with a qualified criminal defense attorney, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.